 The Department of Epidemiology is proud of the dynamic group of talented students within our department’s community.
 Take a look at a few of the student highlights showcasing these innovative young professionals.

-Harvard School of Public Health’s Harvard AIDS Initiative (HAI) profiles this outstanding doctor from Botswana.
+Harvard T.H Chan School of Public Health’s Harvard AIDS Initiative (HAI) profiles this outstanding doctor from Botswana.
 Growing up in the height of the devastating AIDS epidemic in Botswana, Mosepele was motivated to take the steps necessary to become a public health professional and provide relief and support to those in need in his community.
-Mosepele is now an established doctor and researcher with the Harvard AIDS Initiative and he is working towards his Masters in Clinical Epidemiology at HSPH.
+Mosepele is now an established doctor and researcher with the Harvard AIDS Initiative and he is working towards his Masters in Clinical Epidemiology at the Harvard Chan School.

 Learn more about the way Nadia plans to use her skills in mathematics in collaboration with a passion for education to tackle issues in public health.
-Abuelezam, who studied both pure and applied mathematics during her undergraduate years at Harvey Mudd College in California, graduated from HSPH in May with a doctor of science in epidemiology.
+Abuelezam, who studied both pure and applied mathematics during her undergraduate years at Harvey Mudd College in California, graduated from the Harvard Chan School in May with a doctor of science in epidemiology.
 Read about how she became inspired to use her mathematical expertise to make important research advances in public health through this featured HSPH News report.